 The problem with doing anything, like attending a training course or commission training from an organisation, is who do you take advice from?
 How do you safeguard yourself against things that could possibly go wrong and how will your preferred training support you if and when things don’t go as planned?

-In addition, many people will tell you that if you follow their ‘blueprint’ you will make thousands if not millions of pounds yet if you fail, you will blame yourself – probably because you feel inferior to the person who did make money.
+In the business world there are many ‘gurus’ who will tell you that if you follow their ‘blueprint’ you will make thousands if not millions of pounds yet if you fail, you will blame yourself – probably because you feel inferior to the person who did make money.

 Now what some of these ‘experts’ suffer from is what Tim Harford refers to as the ‘God complex’.

 What the God complex subscribes to is, is that no matter how complicated the problem, you (the God) have an overwhelming belief that you are infallibly right in your solution, even when you are wrong.
 And before you go any further, watch the video below ………

 Now you can see the God complex around all of all of the time – in our politicians, doctors, in economists who predict the financial state of the country, weather forecasters – basically anyone who in the face of an incredibly complicated world are nevertheless absolutely convinced that they understand the way that the world works.